mebeim/aoc/2019/README.md

 For part 2 we are asked to do the same thing as part 1, but with a couple more
 rules:

-1. Take the first 7 digits of the input list as a number `N`.
+1. Take the first 7 digits of the input as a number `N`.
 2. Repeat the input list of intgers 10000 (ten thousand) times.
 3. After the 100 iteration, skip `N` digits of the result and take the next 8.

-As it turns out, repeating the list 10000 times makes things a little bit more complicated... our previous silly algorithm would take years with 6.5 million integers.
+As it turns out, repeating the list 10000 times makes things a little bit more complicated... our previous silly algorithm would take ages with the new input (which for me is now 6.5 million digits long).
 We need to find a clever optimization.

 In order to optimize the code, we need to notice something, which becomes clear after looking at some examples: